P vs NP and its application to zero knowledge proofs

 Computational resources for each class

-The table below summarizes the computational resources required for each class of problems:
+The table below summarizes the computational resources required for each class of problem:

 Hierarchy of Difficulty between P, NP, and PSPACE

-That is, if you have a powerful enough computer to solve or verify a class of problem in the larger circle, you can solve or verify subset of it:
+In other words, if you have a powerful enough computer to solve or verify a class of problem in the larger circle, you can solve or verify a subset of it:

 The P vs NP problem

 If P = NP, it would mean that whenever we can find an efficient method for verifying a solution, we can also find an efficient method for finding that solution.
 Remember that finding a solution is always at least as hard as verifying it.
-(By definition, solving means finding the correct answer, so an algorithm that solves the problem is also effectively verifying its answer at the same time).
+(By definition, solving a problem includes finding the correct answer, which means an algorithm that solves the problem is also verifying its answer in the process).

-If P = NP is true, that means an efficient algorithm for computing Sudoku puzzles (of arbitrary size) and finding three coloring exists.
-It also means there is an efficient algorithm to break most modern cryptography algorithms.
+If P = NP is true, that means there is an efficient algorithm for computing Sudoku puzzles (of arbitrary size) and finding if a three coloring exists.
+It also means there is an efficient algorithm to break most modern cryptographic algorithms.

-Currently, it remains uncertain whether P and NP are the same set.
-Although numerous attempts have been made to find efficient solution algorithms for NP problems, there is a lack of evidence proving or disproving the existence of such algorithms.
+Currently, it remains unproven whether P and NP are the same set.
+Although numerous attempts have been made to find efficient algorithms for NP problems, all evidence suggests that such algorithms do not exist.

 Similarly, whether efficient solutions or verification mechanisms exist for PSPACE problems remains open.
 While researchers widely speculate that P ≠ NP and NP ≠ PSPACE, no formal mathematical proof exists for these conclusions.
 Therefore, despite extensive efforts, efficient solutions for NP problems and efficient verification methods for PSPACE problems remain undiscovered.